How Are Cranes Transported and Where Are They Stored?

 How are cranes transported?

 The largest tower cranes, often reaching several hundred feet, are known as tower cranes.
 Due to their height, they cannot be transported in their fully constructed form.
-As Crane Blogger explains, Tower cranes are transported in much smaller component parts and assembled when they reach their latest building site.
+So, how do they transport cranes like these?
+Crane Blogger explains, Tower cranes are transported in much smaller component parts and assembled when they reach their latest building site.

 With the perpetual rise of construction projects, many giant tower cranes do not get a lot of downtime between projects.
 With the skyscraper boom continuing to shape London’s skyline and thousands of new homes promised in coming years, cranes across the South of England are in high demand.